Jack polynomials and orientability generating series of maps: Rectangular Young diagrams and Lassalle's recurrence

 How many pairs $E$ correspond to a given pair $\{r,s\}$?
 First, one should choose $s_1$ in a polygon of size $2r$ or $2s$, let us say $2r$, of $\loops(S_1,S_2)$.
-There is $2r m_r(\pi)$ choices for that.
-Then we choose $s_2$ in a polygon of size $2s$ of $\loops(S_1,S_2)$ (beware that if $r=s$, this polygon has to be different from the first one): there are $2s (m_s -\delta_{r,s})$ choices for that.
-If $r=s$, $s_1$ and $s_2$ play analogous role (if $r \neq s$, we broke the symmetry by assuming that $s_1$ lies in a polygon of size $2r$), so one should divide by $2$ to count pairs $\{s_1,s_2\}$, and not couples.
-Finally, we get that the total contribution of couples $(M,\prec)$ with an the first edge being interface is equal to
+There are $2r m_r(\pi)$ choices for that.
+Then we choose $s_2$ in a polygon of size $2s$ of $\loops(S_1,S_2)$ (beware that if $r=s$, this polygon has to be different from the first one): there are $2s \big(m_s(\pi) -\delta_{r,s}\big)$ choices for that.
+If $r=s$ then $s_1$ and $s_2$ play analogous roles (if $r \neq s$, we broke the symmetry by assuming that $s_1$ lies in a polygon of size $2r$), so one should divide by $2$ in order to count unordered pairs $\{s_1,s_2\}$ instead of ordered pairs.
+Finally, we get that the total contribution of the couples $(M,\prec)$ with the first edge being interface is equal to

 Clearly, it is equal to the fourth summand on the left-hand side of \eqref{eq:recurrence-lassalle-prim}.